hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 [^1]: Since, apparently, deleted.
 Thank goodness for the Internet Archive.
 [^2]: I can't imagine how much more overwhelming it must seem now.

-I'm sure programming isn't the only thing that's complicated.
+I thought: I'm sure programming isn't the only thing that's complicated.
 I imagined a whole community flourishing, of people writing similar roadmaps out of the goodness of their hearts, about all kinds of topics.
-I imagined people's lives changing as they self-improved.
+I imagined people's lives changing as they self-improved by following roadmaps.
+Because of the thing I made.

-I also imagined that having a really nice interface that made it super easy to build and explore these roadmaps would be irresistible, and more useful than a JPG embedded in a blog post.
+I also imagined that having a really nice interface that made it super easy to build and explore these roadmaps would be irresistible, and more useful than a JPEG embedded in a blog post.

 ## the product idea: phase two